 - Will traffic be primarily either authenticated user traffic or anonymous traffic?

 - Will the entire website see increased traffic, or just specific URLs?

 The more accuracy that you can provide, the better Acquia Support's recommendations will be.
-For example, if your website expects mostly anonymous traffic, and not authenticated traffic, aggressive caching may be a better (and less expensive) option.
+For example, if your website expects mostly anonymous traffic during a high-traffic event, and not authenticated traffic, aggressive caching may be a better (and less expensive) option.

 You may be asked if you would like for Acquia to upsize your server based on load for you.
 This often involves an additional cost, and you may wish to involve your account manager.
 Acquia Cloud Enterprise customers may be upsized without warning, based on their contract, in order to maintain service during unexpected demand.